geomagpy/MARTAS/README.md

         pip install cryptography==38.0.4

 32 bit ARM systems like the raspberry Zero W are not supported by llvmlite.
-For those systems a minimal package of geomagpy is required and can be obtained (here: geomagpy_2.0.2_minimal)[].
+For those systems a minimal package of geomagpy is required and can be obtained [here: geomagpy_2.0.2min](https://github.com/geomagpy/MARTAS/blob/master/martas/doc/geomagpy-2.0.2min.tar.gz).
 Please note: the minimal version has no support for AI and limited support for activity analysis, which usually is not done on pMARTAS.

         pip install geomagpy_2.0.2min.tar.gz